 It’s National Hunting and Fishing Day.
 Will you be headed outside?
 Who will you be with, and what will you be up to?
-Today is all about the connection to the outdoors, traditions, education, conservation, and sharing it with others.
+Today is about connecting to the outdoors, traditions, education, and conservation and sharing it with others.
 What more could you ask for?

 This young man is learning about wildlife and gaining a connection to the outdoors.
 Many youngsters never get this opportunity, and some don’t even notice the wild things around them.
 Today, as you head out, look around.
 Notice the squirrels, chipmunks, and birds you pass along the way.
 You say you don’t want to hunt or fish?
 How about looking at the plants.
 Did you notice the flowers growing along the sidewalk as you head into the coffee shop?
 Tell me what you see that you’ve never noticed before.